Subregion Complementarity in AdS/CFT: Introduction and Summary

 The holographic CFT is typically realized by a large $N$ gauge theory with gauge group $SU(N)$.
 Here, large $N$ means $N \gg 1$, but finite, otherwise it is not a well-defined quantum field theory.
 On the bulk gravity side, $N$ is related to the ratio between the Planck length and the AdS length scale, and thus $N$ should be finite to keep both length scales finite.

 The bulk semi-classical gravity description appears in the $1/N$ (asymptotic) expansion of this finite $N$ holographic CFT around the vacuum (or another semi-classical state).
 In the leading order of the $1/N$ expansion around the global vacuum, we have the one-to-one correspondence between the low energy states of the holographic CFT and the free bulk states explicitly \cite{Fitzpatrick:2010zm, Terashima:2017gmc}.
 In particular, for this case, the bulk local operator can be reconstructed from the CFT operator \cite{Hamilton:2006az} based on the earlier works \cite{Banks:1998dd, Bena:1999jv}.
+This is called the global reconstruction.

 In a quantum gravity, it is important to consider a subregion of spacetime because black hole physics is related to it.
 In this context, the causal wedge reconstruction \cite{Hamilton:2006az} is anticipated to hold, where the bulk operators on the causal wedge corresponding to a CFT subregion $A$ can be reconstructed from the CFT operators on $A$.
 It is also believed that this can be generalized to the entanglement wedge reconstruction \cite{Dong:2016eik} based on the agreement of the bulk and CFT relative entropy \cite{Jafferis:2015del}.
 The correspondence between the reduced density matrices for bulk and CFT is also proposed \cite{Czech:2012bh, Bousso:2012sj} and is called the subregion duality.